 Gopher Tortoise Management Plan and Permitting Guidelines

 The FWC Gopher Tortoise Management Plan was originally approved in September 2007 and the species was reclassified as Threatened.
 In September 2012, the revised Gopher Tortoise Management Plan was approved and takes the place of the original plan.
-The objectives of the management plan are to conserve the gopher tortoise by implementing a variety of conservation actions which include permitting, habitat acquisition and management, education, research, monitoring, incentives, law enforcement, and commensal conservation.
-Download a copy of the Gopher Tortoise Management Plan.
+The objectives of the management plan are to conserve the gopher tortoise by implementing a variety of conservation actions which include permitting, habitat acquisition and management, education, research, monitoring, incentives, law enforcement and commensal conservation.

 The current permitting guidelines are different because they require all gopher tortoises to be humanely relocated off of development sites.
 They also provide financial incentives for relocated tortoises to be released at long-term protected recipient sites, and most tortoises are now relocated to properties where the gopher tortoise habitat is protected and managed.
 Incidental take permits, which allowed the entombment of tortoises, are no longer issued.

 The permitting guidelines are periodically adapted and revised as new information is learned about gopher tortoises and better ways of protecting tortoises are identified.
 Proposed changes are reviewed annually by an FWC standing team and a public stakeholder assistance group.
 All changes require approval from the FWC Executive Director and any major changes warrant full review by the FWC Commissioners.